-(a) Amounts represent fixed minimum charges from Liberty Global and Vodafone pursuant to the JV Service Agreements.
+- (a) Amounts represent fixed minimum charges from Liberty Global and Vodafone pursuant to the JV Service Agreements.
 In addition to the fixed minimum charges, the JV Service Agreements provide for certain JV Services to be charged to us based upon usage of the services received.
 The fixed minimum charges set forth in the table above exclude fees for the usage-based services as these fees will vary from period to period.
 Accordingly, we expect to incur charges in addition to those set forth in the table above for usage-based services.
-For additional information concerning the JV Service Agreements, see note 11 to our consolidated financial statements.
+For additional information concerning the JV Service Agreements, see note 11 to our consolidated financial statements. - (b) The commitments included in this table do not reflect any liabilities that are included in our December 31, 2020 consolidated balance sheet other than debt, finance lease obligations and operating lease obligations. - (c) Amounts include interest payments on third-party debt and finance lease obligations, as well as on the Liberty Global Notes and the Vodafone Notes.
+Amounts related to third-party and related-party debt are based on interest rates, interest payment dates, commitment fees and contractual maturities in effect as of December 31, 2020.
+These amounts are presented for illustrative purposes only and will likely differ from the actual cash payments required in future periods.
+In addition, the amounts presented do not include the impact of our interest rate derivative contracts, deferred financing costs or original issue premiums or discounts.

-For additional information concerning our debt and finance lease obligations, see note 8 to our consolidated financial statements.
-For additional information concerning the Liberty Global Note and the Vodafone Note, see note 11 to our consolidated financial statements.
-For information concerning our commitments, see note 13 to our consolidated financial statements.
+For additional information concerning our debt and finance lease obligations, see note 8 and 9 to our consolidated financial statements.
+For additional information concerning the Liberty Global Notes and the Vodafone Notes, see note 11 to our consolidated financial statements.
+For information concerning our commitments, see note 12 to our consolidated financial statements.